AliFareed0009/DevOps-All-in-One/README.md

-# DevOps-RoadMap
+# DevOps-RoadMap-Resources

-# This Repository is for DevOps RoadMap
+## This Repository is for DevOps RoadMap

 This Repository is use for anyone to become a DevOps Engineer.
 Anyone who wants to become a DevOps engineer should follow this Repository

-## The RoadMap to become a DevOps in order is as Follow:
+## The RoadMap to become a DevOps Engineer in order is as Follow:

 - Linux
 - Shell Scripting